Queen Charlotte: A Bridgerton Story, a Netflix prequel spin-off charting the monarch's rise to the throne.

 The new spin-off will focus on Charlotte but is also set to highlight Lady Danbury's early years as well.
 TV newcomer Arsema Thomas (below) has been cast to play the younger version of Lady Danbury.

-In early July, Deadline (opens in new tab) revealed that British actress Connie Jenkins-Greig (Mr Selfridge, New Blood) would be joining the show as Young Violet Ledger, the daughter of Vivian and Lord Ledger (played by Katie Brayben and Keir Charles, respectively).
+In July 2022, Deadline revealed that British actress Connie Jenkins-Greig (Mr Selfridge, New Blood) would be joining the show as Young Violet Ledger, the daughter of Vivian and Lord Ledger (played by Katie Brayben and Keir Charles, respectively).

 The Deadline report claims that she's been described as a "kind and inquisitive teenager".